mjung5/covid-vignette-api/README.md

     ## 4 4.High      959810.
 866776   303044
     ## 5 5.Veryhigh 2471329.
 1627508  2152867

-`state_highrisk` contingency table shows where the top 10 most confirmed cases state are belong to in terms of their risk status.
-Nine out of 10 states are in very high risk status and North Carolina is one of the high risk status state.
-One thing we should remember is that this risk status is not based on the population.
-It straightly looking at the confirmed cases only.
-Therefore, if considering state population, risk status may change.
+`state_highrisk` contingency table shows where the top 10 states with the most confirmed cases belong in terms of their risk status.
+Nine out of 10 states are in the very high risk group, and North Carolina is one of the staes in the high risk group.
+One thing we should remember is that this grouping is not based on the population.
+It directly looks at the confirmed cases only.
+Therefore, if considering state populations, risk categories may change.

 ``` r
 us_live_risk1 <- us_live_risk %>% arrange(desc(Confirmed))